 - In L'Aiglon, by Edmond Rostand, the titular role (Napoleon Bonaparte's 20-year-old son) was created in 1900 by Sarah Bernhardt.
 Doubles as Dawson Casting since she was in her mid-fifties.

-- The part of Baba the Turk in The Rake's Progress was once played by John Ferrante.
+- The part of the bearded Grande Dame Baba the Turk in The Rake's Progress was once played by John Ferrante.

 - The Cat in the Hat in Seussical has often been played by female performers, going back as far as Andrea Martin (of SCTV fame) in the Toronto workshop; Rosie O'Donnell and Cathy Rigby both stepped into the role during the unsuccessful Broadway run.

 - Some productions of The Sleeping Beauty will have Carabosse danced by a male performer, including the 1982 Kirov production.
 Another production had the role danced by none other than Frederick Ashton.

 - Miss Trunchbull in Matilda is traditionally played by a male, and thus has a baritone-range voice.

 - In Barrel Rolls and Broken Dreams, Fox is played by a female, thus making the subplot where Slippy does not know that he is a male more amusing.